Oregon Area Alateen Service

 Al-Anon members who wish to serve Alateen in any capacity are required to participate in an Oregon Area certification process.
 Once certified, the member becomes an Al-Anon Member Involved in Alateen Service (AMIAS).
 All AMIAS are supported with training and fellowship.

-Oregon Area AMIAS Meeting - open to all Al-Anon members.
-Second Saturday Monthly, 10:00 - 11:00 AM, Join here, Meeting ID: 836 9346 4145, Passcode: 914746 Contact: alateen@oregonal-anon.org
+Second Saturday Monthly, 10:00 - 11:00 AM, Meeting ID: 836 9346 4145, Passcode: 914746 Contact: alateen@oregonal-anon.org.
+Open to all Al-Anon members.
+Join Here

 -